Teaching and learning

 We are committed to maintaining the highest standards of education regardless of the impact of the ongoing pandemic.

-We realise that some students may not be able to access in-person teaching at all times (for example if they are self-isolating), and in these cases, digital resources and support will be available to you.
+We realise that some students and staff may not be able to access in-person teaching at all times (for example if they are self-isolating), and in these cases, digital resources and support will be available to you.

 For more information about the University’s scenario planning, please refer to University status and response page.